 11. Write an Article

-Then, try to get it published on an industry website.
+Then, try to get it published on an industry website or LinkedIn.
 You’ll hone a new skill—writing and researching—and you’ll start to build your name as a thought leader in your space.

 12. Get Your Voice Heard

 Look for an upcoming conference or event you could speak at, and pitch yourself as a panel speaker or leader.
 Here’s exactly how to do it.

 Browse your company’s benefits page, and make sure you’re taking advantage of all of them.
 Many companies offer free financial planning services, a professional development budget, or even sabbaticals or trips to other offices.
 Hey, if it’s cool with HR, it’s bound to be cool with your boss.